Ko wai au?

 My work

 I've spent thirty years at the intersection of education, technology, and communication.
-The work that interests me most tends to live where those things overlap — where an organisation needs someone who can think across the whole problem rather than just one corner of it.
+The work that interests me most tends to live where those things overlap.

 Some of the things I'm particularly good at:

-- Designing courses, programmes, and resources that people actually engage with — whether that's online, in person, or somewhere in between.
+Designing courses, programmes, and resources that people actually engage with, whether that's online, or in person.

-- Websites, tools, media infrastructure.
+Websites, tools, and educational technology.
 I've been building for the web since the early nineties and I still find it interesting.

-- Working in English and te reo Māori, alongside Māori cultural leads, for organisations doing genuine bicultural work.
+Working in English and te reo Māori, alongside Māori cultural leads, for organisations doing genuine bicultural work.
 I am Pākehā.
-I don't offer cultural advisory — I collaborate with people who do.
+I don't offer cultural advisory but I'm comfortable collaborating with people who do.

-- Pedagogically sound, actually teachable.
-Designed for the NZ Curriculum and NCEA contexts I've worked in for over a decade.
+Pedagogically sound, actually teachable.
+I'm well versed in the NZ Curriculum and NCEA contexts but I've also taught a variety of classes to adults in Aotearoa.

 Ngā pūkenga